-This course teaches the student to accurately code diagnoses using the ICD-1 0-CM coding system.
+This course teaches the student to accurately code diagnoses using the ICD-10-CM coding system.
 This class brings the student through all of the coding conventions in order to develop a basic coding foundation.
 Coding of diagnoses from each body system will be covered as well as coding from healthcare documents.
 A comparison of ICD-9-CM and ICD-10-CM coding will be included in the course content.
 Emphasis is on Principle Diagnosis, Secondary Diagnoses, Complications, and Comorbidities.
-Other topics include DRG's, coding compliance, over-coding and undercoding.
+Other topics include DRG's, coding compliance, over-coding and under-coding.
+Must earn a grade of "C" or better in this course to proceed.
 (Prerequisite(s): MEDS 1470 and MEDS 1480, OR 5 years of coding experience [experienced individuals should contact the HIT advisor for further information]) 3C/3/0/0